ciatph/laravel-lists/README.md

 A completed experimental demo app for testing laravel from [https://laravel-news.com/your-first-laravel-application](https://laravel-news.com/your-first-laravel-application).

 Discusses database migrations with seeding, and phpunit testing.
 Displays the seeded links.
 Discusses an add item (title, url and description) method, but does not route it back to display (homescreen).
+Does not check for validation on `form` submit.

 ## Tools and Plugins